basarane/kemper-arduino-library/README.md

-# KemperArduinoLibrary
-Kemper Profiler Arduino Library and DIY Kemper Remote
+# Kemper Profiler Arduino Library and DIY Kemper Remote

-This project is still under initial development.
-Come back in a few weeks for detailed information.
+This project consists of 2 sub projects:
+- An Arduino library for Kemper and Kemper Remote
+- A simulator for this library, which runs on Windows